Dorealipe/DiceRolls/README.md

 # DiceRolls
-DiceRolls is an interpreted language by me!
+DiceRolls is an interpreted language interpreted with python.